RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable quick list scrolling overlay**

 With this option enabled, there will be an overlay displayed when scrolling the gamelists quickly, i.e. when holding down the _Up_, _Down_, _Left shoulder_ or _Right shoulder_ buttons for some time.
 The overlay will darken the background slightly and display the first two characters of the game names.
 If the game is a favorite and the setting to sort favorites above non-favorites has been enabled, a star will be shown instead.

+**Enable virtual keyboard**

+This enables a virtual (on-screen) keyboard that can be used at various places throughout the application to input text and numbers using a controller.
+The Shift and Alt keys can be toggled individually or combined together to access many special characters.
+The general use of the virtual keyboard should hopefully be self-explanatory,

 **Enable toggle favorites button**